Living and Working in France With or Without a Work Visa

 If the official hoops don’t return any rewards, and you’ve still got the travel bug, some people come over as a tourist for three months and hop back and forth from France to England for a week at a time in order to reset their 3-month tourist visa back in France.

-The best places to advertise for this type of work are on university notice boards, at English bookshops in the city center and on the Internet.
+The best places to advertise for this type of work are on university notice boards, at English bookshops in the city center of Paris, for example, and on the Internet.
 Those who mention they are native-English speakers seem to get a lot of enquiries.

 On the other hand, if you are lucky enough to get a visa which entitles you to work, and you want to teach English, then you will find that most often the jobs given to native-English speakers are in teaching technical English.

 Once you’ve got your visa and your mind is made up to teach English then you’ll need a degree in anything, preferably be a native speaker of English, and will have a TEFL/CELTA certificate.
 The Cambridge website can give you details of your local approved center, though there are many online and other schools around the world that now teach this methodology.

-You can apply to teach at universities, language schools, international schools and private primary and high schools.
+You can apply to teach at language schools, international schools, private primary and high schools, and universities.

 James Newton, a Scotsman who has written his own French/English dictionary for land surveyors, offers a word of warning to would-be English teachers, however:

 “Teaching English is a saturated market [in France].
 If you can, you’re better off targeting areas like marketing.” says James, who now works as a marketing and sales manager at the CNES (Centre Nationale des Etudes Spatiales), Europe’s space research program.

 Jennifer, a French native with a British degree in business studies, teaches English at a number of universities in Toulouse.
 She agrees with James that the teaching of English is a saturated market, but says that if you still want to teach and you have the right qualifications and experience, there are some interesting options available.